 How exactly does Audible work?

-1. Get any device that has internet access, whether it be a desktop, laptop, phone, or Kindle.
+1. Get any device that has internet access, whether it be a desktop, laptop, mobile phone, or Kindle.

 3. Use your laptop or desktop to access Audible.com, or download the Audible app onto your phone.